 Lead and support partners have voluntarily adopted responsibility for implementing one or more actions.
 Lead partners are responsible for advancing implementation of their action(s), with input and assistance from TTAC-identified support partners where appropriate.

-KEY PARTNER TASKS INCLUDE:
+Key partner tasks include:

-Responding to the annual lead partner status questionnaire

-Participating in the annual celebration

-Providing additional information to help produce annual progress reports to the community

-Participate in periodic Vision meetings or workshops to coordinate overall implementation
+- Responding to the annual lead partner status questionnaire - Participating in the annual celebration - Providing additional information to help produce annual progress reports to the community - Participate in periodic Vision meetings or workshops to coordinate overall implementation

-A list of past and current partners is listed on page 14.
+A current list of lead partners is presented on page x of this document.
+Potential support partners are listed in the Action Plan Matrix.

-PLAN UPDATES
+Plan Updates